 Refer to the "Transcript Request Form" in the "downloadable forms" section on the online application.
 This form may be sent to the registrar of each college or university you've attended.
 This form is not part of the official application; it's simply provided to assist you in obtaining required information for your application.

-- Legible, scanned copies of all official transcripts are required for each college or university you have attended even if a degree was not granted.
-Official transcripts must include the university's seal and cannot be copied from an online grading system.
+- Legible, scanned copies of all transcripts are required for each college or university you have attended.

 - Each course taken and the grade received must be listed on the transcript(s).

-- The "degree received" and "date conferred" must be clearly visible on your transcripts.
+- Your name, the name of the institution, the "degree received" and "date conferred" must be clearly visible on your transcripts.
 If you have not yet graduated, these will be listed as "expected degree received" and "expected date conferred."

-- If your transcript(s) do not state the degree and date conferred, please submit a copy of your degree certificate or diploma in addition to the transcript.
+- If you have graduated, and your transcript(s) do not state the degree and date conferred, also upload a copy of your diploma in addition to the transcript.

 Each MMS: DKU student brings a unique perspective to the program.
 When combined with business skills and a front row seat to China, this will help you to launch a successful career and become a more well-rounded professional.
 The admissions committee wants to learn more about both your personal and professional motivations, and how you plan to contribute to the diversity of perspectives in your class.
 Respond to the following application questions and essays to allow us to get to know you better.